-Our in-home generators are designed to produce just the right amount of ozone to effectively sanitize your water and air, but not strong enough to exceed recommended EPA levels.
+Our in-home water generators are designed to produce just the right amount of ozone to effectively sanitize your water, but not strong enough to exceed recommended EPA levels.
 The current EPA standard for in-air ozone is .05 ppm.
 Ozone also has a 20-30 minute half-life in the air meaning that its concentration will break down quickly.

 Myth: Ozone is safe for all the materials in my pool.

 False, ozone is capable of breaking down some materials.
 To be safe, you must ensure that all your equipment is ozone resistant.
 Read the chart below to determine if your materials are ozone resistant.

 To take advantage of ozone in your own home, click here.

 For air applications, we recommend our Air Series.

 Have additional questions about ozone generators?
 Give our office a call at (502) 499-4977.

 When operating an ozone generator, please remember to remove people, pets, and plants from the area.
 Be sure to leave the area being treated immediately and only return once the ozone has dissipated.
 Under most conditions, the treated area should be safe to return to 30 minutes to 1 hour after the unit stops producing ozone.
 Treated spaces or buildings should be well-ventilated prior to re-entry.